0fca/pika-player/README.md

-# claudia
+# Pika Player aka Justine
-Claudia - a media viewer, a component of bigger establishment - Pika Cloud
+Justine - a media viewer, a component of bigger establishment - Pika Cloud